-Our beloved friend and colleague Bob Newman was severely injured in March 2013.
-He spent several days in critical condition, was in a coma for weeks, hospitalized for months, and is still spending his days rehabilitating—receiving physical therapy, undergoing tests, working hard to get back to health.
+OUR BELOVED FRIEND and colleague Bob Newman was severely injured in March 2013.
+He spent several days in critical condition, was in a coma for weeks, hospitalized for months, and spent the following year rehabilitating—receiving physical therapy, undergoing tests, working hard to get back to health.

 We launched this site in April 2013 as a tangible way to help Bob and his family as he continues his road to full recovery.
 The outpouring of support from Bob's extended family and community through this donation site has been remarkable.
 The funds raised to date have made a significant contribution to paying off Bob's extensive medical bills and providing him and his family with much-needed living expenses while he's recovering.
 In a thank-you note to the people who've contributed, Bob says: "Words fail me when I try to express how much your support has meant to me.
 I only hope that one day I can tell each of you in person just how much you've helped me and my family get through this time of deep struggle."

 For more information on the history of Bob's accident and subsequent seizure, coma, and ongoing recovery, you can read this account from his wife Christine Curry here:

 and this story from the Village Voice here:

 A HEARTFELT THANK YOU to everyone who has contributed so far.

 Here are a few brief updates as of August 1, 2014, and a NEW GOAL: